thomas-keller/thomas-keller.github.io/_posts/articles/2018-04-27-if-you-make-a-package-but-dont-tell-does-it-exist.md

 As stated, making a package was new territory to me.
 Thankfully, the combination of typing "how to make an R package" and pulling up [Hilary Parker's still excellent post](https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/) from 2014, as well as the usethis package were enough to keep me from serious harm.

-Seriously, the following few functions save a lot of legwork, especially if you a serial package creator, like [Mike Kearney](https://github.com/mkearney?tab=repositories)
+Seriously, the following few functions save a lot of legwork, especially if you are a serial package creator, like [Mike Kearney](https://github.com/mkearney?tab=repositories).

 ```R